Email image popup

 Community

-The 6 Best Discord Alternatives for 2023
+The 18 Best Alternatives to Discord for 2024

 But while Discord remains a fantastic platform for all types of casual conversation (especially for gaming), it has some real limitations.
 The biggest one?
 No built-in monetization features.